typesupply/spaceranger/source/html/index.md

 - Hit the vertical arrows to fit the height of the view contents to the view.
 - Hit the horizontal arrows to fit the width of the view contents to the view.
+- Hit the diagonal arrows to fit the width and height of the view contents to the view.
 - Click inside the view and use the standard *pinch-to-zoom* gesture.
 - Click inside the view and use the standard *command-space-drag* to do an "animated zoom."
 - Click inside the view and use the `command -` and `command +` key commands.